codingjoe/joeflow/docs/tasks.rst

 Human tasks are represented by a Django :class:`View<django.views.generic.base.View>`.

-A user can change the processes state via a Django form or a JSON API.
+A user can change the workflows state via a Django form or a JSON API.
 Anything you can do in a view you can do in a human task.
 They only difference to machine tasks is that they require some kind of interaction.